jacogreyling/pexeso/README.md

 The game is based on the excellent work done by [ZeroSpree](https://codepen.io/zerospree/pen/bNWbvW) and ported to React by the pexeso development team.

-The Server side start-up script for Linux-based systems running Node.js from [chovy](https://github.com/chovy/node-startup), Modified for AWS environments.
+The server side start-up script for Linux-based systems running Node.js from [chovy](https://github.com/chovy/node-startup), Modified for Amazon environments.